The University of Chicago Policy on Title IX Sexual Harassment

 • If the person accused of a violation of this Policy is a postdoctoral researcher, the Formal Title IX Complaint shall be resolved using the procedures in the Postdoctoral Researcher Policy Manual.

-• If the person accused of a violation of this Policy is a student, the Formal Title IX Complaint shall be resolved using the procedures for student discipline described in the Student Manual
+• If the person accused of a violation of this Policy is a student, the Formal Title IX Complaint shall be resolved using the procedures for student discipline described in the Student Manual.

 • If the person accused of a violation is a staff member, the Formal Title IX Complaint shall be resolved using the procedures in the Employee Handbook.
 For complaints made against staff employees at the Laboratory Schools, the age and developmental status of the complainant will be considered, and the hearing procedures may not include live cross-examination but could include the submission of written questions in lieu of cross-examination.